CSOPESY_introduction_OS_up_to_computing_environments

 • reliability can be improved by detecting latent errors at the interfaces between component systems

-• user IDs and group IDs: used to distinguish users and groups
+• user IDs and group IDs: used to distinguish users and groups, enabling the OS to enforce protection and security policies

 sudo → u want to do something on the system itself → escalating privileges